Parmelian Prints of the High Sierras

+History and content

-As a member of the Sierra Club in the 1920s, Adams joined the Club's annual month-long High Trips in the Sierra in addition to making several trips on his own.
+As a member of the Sierra Club in the 1920s, Adams joined the club's annual month-long High Trips in the Sierra Nevada in addition to making several trips on his own.
 During these trips he captured large-format black-and-white images of many of the region's well-known features, including King's River Canyon, Muir Gorge, the pinnacles at the headwaters of King's River, Mount Brewer, The Black Kaweah, Mount Ritter, the Minarets, the area around South Fork of the San Joaquin and Evolution Valley.
-The best known of these images is Adams' first masterpiece: Monolith, the Face of Half Dome.
+The best known of these images is Adams' first masterpiece: Monolith, the Face of Half Dome, taken in Yosemite Valley.
 The photographs he took on these trips became the core of the Parmelian Prints portfolio.

 According to Adams, the idea for the portfolio came from Albert Bender, a well-known San Francisco art patron.
 The day after first meeting Adams in 1926, Bender met with him in Bender's office and suggested Adams create a portfolio which Bender would both support and help sell.
 Bender called his friend Jean Chambers Moore, a well-known publisher who agreed to oversee the production of the portfolio through the then highly respected Grabhorn Press.
 Bender immediately suggested an edition of 100 copies, plus 10 artist's copies, of 18 prints each.
 Within a few hours Bender had sold 56 sets of the edition by phone to his wealthy friends before any of them had met Adams or seen what the portfolio would look like.